eponae/books-app/README.md

   - Allow different types of list display (grid, list).
   - Display forms count next to bookshelf names.
   - Show long form or bookshelf titles on mouse hover thanks to a tooltip.
+  - Handle user information and display.
 - Handle forms that appear in more than one bookshelf.
-- Handle user information and display.
 - Add design system components : typography, pagination and loading.
 - Handle different languages.
 - Cancel requests if the user goes quickly from page to page.
 - Handle form covers that can not be loaded and optimize covers loading.
-- Handle errors and display a feedback to the user.
+- Handle errors and display a better feedback to the user.
 - Handle api errors : inconsistent number of forms per page or downtime if any.
 - Deploy to production and check npm tasks for CI.
 - Change Favicon.
+- Improve performance and study web vitals.
 - Technical :
   - Study if Map, Set and Reselect could have been usefull.
   - Use lazy loading and code splitting.